-- The Oblez license totals 91 sq.km and is located directly south of Skorusa license. - In 2020, the Vale funded program undertook: - a total of 381 soil samples have been collected in a grid over the entire Oblez license.
-From the interpretation work completed on a workspace that integrated soil geochemistry, geological mapping and rock sampling, several new targets have been identified for field follow up. - a ground magnetics survey for a total of 481 line km was completed over the entire license. - In Q2-2021, the Vale funded program undertook: - a audio-frequency Magneto-telluric (AMT) geophysical survey on portions of the license.
+- The Oblez license totals 91 sq.km and is located directly south of the Skorusa license. - In 2020, the Vale funded program undertook: - a total of 381 soil samples have been collected in a grid over the entire Oblez license.
+From the interpretation work completed on a workspace that integrated soil geochemistry, geological mapping and rock sampling, several new targets have been identified for field follow up.

+- a ground magnetics survey for a total of 481 line km was completed over the entire license. - In Q2-2021, the Vale funded program undertook: - an audio-frequency Magneto-telluric (AMT) geophysical survey on portions of the license.
 A total of 77 km was completed over 13 lines.
-Based on interpretation models for concealed epithermal and porphyry copper-gold mineralization beneath the sediments and agglomerates from the upper Cretaceous stratigraphy, four priority targets were selected for drill testing at Oblez. - the Phase I drill program commenced in September 2021 and total of 1,200 meters of diamond drilling has been completed from a budgeted program of 3,600 meters.
-Final assays results are expected in Q1-2022.
+Based on interpretation models for concealed epithermal and porphyry copper-gold mineralization beneath the sediments and agglomerates from the upper Cretaceous stratigraphy, four priority targets were selected for drill testing at Oblez. - the Phase I drill program commenced in September 2021 and three drill holes were completed by Q1-2022 for a total of 2,145 meters of diamond drilling.
+Assay results for the first drill hole showed no elevated values.